xgp/sql2java/README.md

 - *Managers return Lists instead of arrays.
 - Manager class is gone.
 BaseManager now takes a DataSource directly.
 - Generates a (SchemaName)Database.java factory with get*Manager() methods for all managers.
 Intended as an easy entry point to extend as your application's DAO.
+- Management of transactions from the (SchemaName)Database.java class.
 - Uses generics to make the code more concise (and requires Java 1.5)
 - Not sure if anything but MySQL and HSQL support works anymore.
 PostgreSQL did work a while ago, but haven't checked in a bit.